mvolkmann/blog/src/zig.md

 use the `std.meta.Tag(union_instance)` function.

-An "inferred enum" union is a simpler alternative to a tagged `union` that is useful when a separate `enum` is not needed for other purposes such as `switch` statements.
+An "inferred enum" union is a simpler alternative to a tagged `union` that is useful when a separate `enum` is not needed for other purposes.

 The following code demonstrates using all three kinds of unions: